 What kusamono are

 The word means "grass thing", and that captures the spirit: humble, seasonal plants rather than grand specimens, arranged to evoke a particular time of year or kind of place, a damp meadow, an autumn bank, a patch of spring woodland.
 Shown beside a bonsai they provide context and contrast; shown alone they are a quiet art of their own.
-The closely related accent plantings used specifically to complement a bonsai display are sometimes called shitakusa.
+The closely related accent plantings used specifically to complement a bonsai in a formal display are sometimes called shitakusa, and the line between the two is more about how they are shown than what is in the pot.

 The place of moss

-Moss does for a kusamono what it does for a bonsai: it covers the soil, keeps it cool and damp, stops it washing out, and finishes the composition with a natural, aged look.
-Beyond the practical, it belongs to the aesthetic, suggesting the mossy ground these little plants would grow on in the wild.
-A fine, flat carpet moss over the surface, with the chosen plants rising from it, is the typical treatment.
+Moss does for a kusamono what it does for a bonsai: it covers the soil, keeps it cool and damp, stops it washing out in watering, and finishes the composition with a natural, aged look.
+Beyond the practical, it belongs to the aesthetic, standing in for the mossy ground these little plants would grow on in the wild and settling the eye.
+A fine, flat carpet moss over the surface, with the chosen plants rising from it, is the typical treatment, though a low cushion or two can suggest a bank or a tussock if the planting calls for it.

 Plants and pots

 Choose modest, seasonal material: ferns, sedges, grasses, small wildflowers, miniature hostas, anything that reads as a scrap of wild ground rather than a showy garden plant.
 The pot matters as much as the planting, usually a small, understated, often handmade ceramic or a simple slab, chosen to suit the plant and the season rather than to dominate.
-Restraint is the whole point.
+Restraint is the whole point, and an overworked pot or a flashy flower undoes it at once.

-These are small, shallow plantings, so they dry quickly and want regular watering and a position out of harsh sun, much like the moss that dresses them.
-Many are treated as seasonal, brought to their best for a display when their plant is at its peak and rested afterwards.
-Keep the moss damp with rainwater, clear debris, and divide or replant as the material grows, and a kusamono can be kept and refined for years.
+A kusamono is put together much as any small pot planting, with a bias towards a light, free-draining mix that suits the plant.
+Settle a division or a scrap of meadow into the pot or onto the slab, firm it, and dress the surface with a fine carpet moss pressed down so it beds into the soil, then water it in and keep it shaded and damp while the moss knits on.
+Because these are small, shallow plantings they dry quickly and want regular watering with rainwater and a position out of harsh sun, much like the moss that dresses them.
+Many are treated as seasonal, brought to their best for a display and rested afterwards.
+Clear debris, divide or replant as the material grows, and a kusamono can be kept and refined for years.
 The moss side of it follows the same principles as moss for bonsai.